noasued/zoom/lena/notes/note.md

 - protocol, where all the servers work
     * `http://~~`
-* **DOES NOT HAPPEN REAL-TIME** server has to get request _first_ in order to respond//
+* **DOES NOT HAPPEN REAL-TIME** server has to get request _first_ in order to respond
 * **stateless**: BE does not remember users
     * no connection between the user & BE
      * After respond, BE forgets about the user(browser) and just wait for the next request. : reason why we use **cookie** or **session**